w3c/wai-tutorials/source/forms/labels.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Form fields without (visible) labels
+## Hidden labels

+Labels for form fields help everyone better understand their purpose.
+In rare cases the purpose may be clear enough from the context, when the content is rendered visually.
+In such cases the labels can be hidden visually though they still need to be provided within the code to support other forms of presentation and interaction, such as for screen reader and speech input users.

+### Single form element
 {:.ex}

-In rare cases, visual users don’t need a label to indicate what data should be entered into a form field as the context of the field gives enough hints on its the purpose.
-For non-visual users, the presence of a field description is essential to be able to know what the form field is about or to select the field using voice input.

-### Hiding labels
-{:.ap}

-#### … for a single form field

-In the example below, the search field does not need a visual label as the button says “Search” and thus the purpose of the field is clear.
-A label was added in the code but subsequently hidden, so it is not visible.
+In the example below, the search field is positioned directly beside the search button.
+The purpose of the form field is evident from the context in most situations.
+A label is provided to identify the form element within the code, but is visually hidden to avoid redundancy for those who don't need it.

 {::nomarkdown}
 <%= sample_start %>